-- Proiector for video
+- Projector for video

 - Internet connection

 - Facilitation Tips video click here

-- Facilitation Tips handout [pages 9-10 of this guide, one per small group facilitator]
+- Facilitation Tips handout [one per small group facilitator]

-- vp: programming along with CMT and programming adviser, selects small group facilitators. - vp: programming along with CMT and programming adviser, places members in small group. - Select programs for fall term.
+- vp: member education along with CMT and member education adviser, selects small group facilitators. - vp: member education along with CMT and member education adviser, places members in small group. - Select programs for fall term.

-5/5 Facilitation Introduction Thank the facilitators for agreeing to serve the group in this important role.
+5/5 Facilitation Introduction Thank the facilitators for agreeing to serve the chapter in this important role.
 Ask the following questions: Think about a time that you attended a lecture/discussion/speaker and really enjoyed it.
 What made it enjoyable?
 [Potential answers: content is interesting/exciting, speaker is engaging, emphatic, enthusiastic, knowledgeable] Now the opposite - what potentially makes those things unbearable?
-[Potential answers: content is boring, reading directly from slides, monotone, distracted] Share the following sentiment: We have the opportunity to create an impactful and meaningful experience for our Delta Gamma sisters.
-This group has been given this role because we are capable
+[Potential answers: content is boring, reading directly from slides manatana distracted] directly from slides, monotone, distracted] Share the following sentiment: We have the opportunity to create an impactful and meaningful experience for our Delta Gamma sisters.
+This group has been given this role because we are capable of making these important programs engaging and meaningful.
+So much of this hinges upon our ability to facilitate and to communicate the importance and meaning of the topics.
+So, today